MikeHardIce/strigui/doc/intro.md

 ![](pics/tutorial-gt-01.png)

 Looks good so far, but we need some kind of a title.
 The swap-widgets! function is used to add, modify, remove, interact with widgets.
-It requires a function that takes a map of widgets as its argument and expects this a map of widgets in return after evaluating that function.
+It requires a function that takes a map of widgets as its argument and expects a map of widgets in return after evaluating that function.

 ```Clojure
 (swap-widgets! #(-> %